 Relate age to body weight and antler measurements as indicators of population health.

-Thank you to all of the hunters who provided a tooth from their deer in 2015, 2016 and 2017.
+Thank you to all of the hunters who provided a tooth from their deer since 2015.
 Click the link below to learn the age of your deer.